miri03/3D-Effect-using-Google-AI/README.md

 http://stereo.jpn.org/jpn/stphmkr/google/indexe.html

 # Tips
+Add the extension Go Live at Visual Studio, it's easier to see the changes on the code

 If you have problems to use pythord on pip command, download anaconda and do all the possible steps at the anaconda prompt